 The scholarship application form can be found below:Kent College Scholarship Application

-We think that Kent College Dubai has the makings of an absolutely exceptional school, but parents should manage expectations.
-Kent College Dubai will have its own culture and unique “way” and not simply replicate a mythical slice of “little England.”
-Nor should the school, or parents, want that.
-It is structurally a very different school, in a very different part of the world.
+Do not expect a replica of its UK home school – that is not the point.
+Kent College Dubai has its own culture and unique “way” and does not simply replicate a mythical slice of “little England.”
+Neither the school, or parents, have ever wanted that.
+Rather it is a structurally very different school, in a very different part of the world, – but one that celebrates the values and integrity of its UK home campus.

-This said the very close relationship between campuses in Canterbury and Meydan, which is a transparently genuine one and heavily built into the DNA of the school’s founding, will afford students a tremendous opportunity to be educated under the Kent umbrella and, in years to come, join a body of very impressive alumni that traverse every corner of the world.
+The very close relationship between campuses in Canterbury and Meydan, which is a transparently genuine one and heavily built into the DNA of the school’s founding, affords students a tremendous opportunity to be educated under the Kent umbrella and join a body of very impressive alumni that traverse every corner of the world.

-There is so much potential here.
-We particularly praise the school for the planned dual stream A Level and International Baccalaureate Career-related programme Sixth Form.
-This will be a first in the UAE and we think will be an outstanding offer for young men and women.
+We particularly praise the school for its dual stream A Level, BTEC and International Baccalaureate Diploma/Career-related programme Sixth Form.
+This is an outstanding offer for young men and women.
 We rate the International Baccalaureate Career-related Programme very highly, as on par with the International Baccalaureate Diploma – and a fabulous alternative to A Levels for students with a mix of academic and technical interests, ability, potential and career aspirations.

 The IB CP programme, like A levels, opens doors to all the Tier 1 universities worldwide and is arguably the most accomplished of all the technical university pre-qualifiers worldwide.
 One key test for us of a school’s genuine breadth of subject offer, and this commitment to inclusion and meeting the needs of all children, is the provision of both technical and academic streams for children.